-Has it ever occurred to you that we, humans, didn’t evolve to work 9-5?
+Has it ever occurred to you that humans, didn’t evolve to work 9-5?
 That trading hours of your life for money, 8 hours a day, 5 or 6 days a week for 40 years before retirement isn’t a natural – and it certainly isn’t the best – way to spend your life?

-Of course, you have to have money, and it’s better to have loads of it, right?
+Of course, you have to have money and it’s better to have loads of it, right?

-So you have two options: to play it “safe”, working for someone else your entire life and hoping that when you’re old you won’t have anything to worry about (at least in the financial sense), or to start thinking outside the cubicle and create your fortune.
+So you have two options: to play it “safe”, working for someone else your entire life and hoping that when you’re old you won’t have anything to worry about (at least in the financial sense), or to start thinking outside the box and create your fortune.